wanghehv1996/newton/docs/migration.rst

 In order to match the MuJoCo convention, :attr:`~newton.Control.joint_f` now includes the dofs of the free joints as well, so its dimension is :attr:`newton.Model.joint_dof_count`.
 The control mode ``JOINT_MODE_FORCE`` has been removed, since it is now realized by setting :attr:`Control.joint_f` instead of ``joint_act``.

-The :class:`newton.Control` class now has a :attr:`Control.target` attribute (in place of the previous ``joint_act`` attribute) that encodes either the position or the velocity target for the control, depending on the control mode selected for the joint dof.
+The :class:`newton.Control` class now has a :attr:`newton.Control.joint_target` attribute (in place of the previous ``joint_act`` attribute) that encodes either the position or the velocity target for the control, depending on the control mode selected for the joint dof.
-Using joints with zero stiffness (:class:`newton.core.builder.JointDofConfig.target_ke`) and damping (:class:`newton.core.builder.JointDofConfig.target_kd`) will disable the target control.
+Using joints with zero stiffness (:class:`newton.ModelBuilder.JointDofConfig.target_ke`) and damping (:class:`newton.ModelBuilder.JointDofConfig.target_kd`) will disable the target control.

 .. note::

-    :attr:`Control.target` is likely a temporary attribute and may be removed in a future release in favor of a more general actuation interface.
+    :attr:`newton.Control.joint_target` is likely a temporary attribute and may be removed in a future release in favor of a more general actuation interface.

 ``ModelBuilder``